-With the amount of speculation, few have suggested that the March 2019 core update was a reversal of the August 2018 update, also called as the medic update.
+With the amount of speculation, few have suggested that the March 2019 core update was a reversal of the August 2018 update, also called the medic update.
 Indeed, many health-related websites that lost their rankings last year, have gained their previous positions in the SERP.
 But there is yet again nothing specific about targeting any specific sector.

-Why People are Calling it The Florida 2 Update?
+Why People Are Calling it The Florida 2 Update?

 In 2003, Google launched an update after a conference “Pubcon” in the state of Florida.
-That time the update was dubbed as The Florida Update.
+At that time the update was dubbed as The Florida Update.
 A similar coincidence on March 2019 (coincidence being the March 2019 core update being launched after a Pubcon in Florida) caused the March 2019 core update to be unofficially called the Florida 2 Update.

 To cease the controversy surrounding the name, Google finally names it the March 2019 Core Update in a tweet on the 14th of the month.

 Health Websites were Affected the Most